rmahmood/vms-cookbook/README.md

 Attributes
 ==========

-The `node["vms"]["os-version"]` attribute specifics the Openstack version of the node.
-Valid values for this attribute are "essex", "grizzly" and "folsom".
+The `node["gridcentric"]["os-version"]` attribute specifics the Openstack version of the node.
+Valid values for this attribute are "essex", "folsom" and "grizzly".
 Recipes make use of this value to select the appropriate package repository.

 All the attributes under `node["vms"]["sysconfig"]` are used to fill in the the corresponding vms parameters in the `/etc/sysconfig/vms`